 Once the forms are completed for both the sponsoring group and for the refugee(s), the sponsor must send the completed files and supporting documentation to the SAH via OneDrive, Dropbox, or their preferred file transfer method.

-The SAH will then review the application for completeness and accuracy before forwarding the completed application package to.
-There are often inaccuracies or elements that need to be clarified, in which case the SAH will contact the Core Team Representative to make any necessary changes before the application is submitted.
+The SAH will then review the application for completeness and accuracy before forwarding the completed application package to ROC-O. There are often inaccuracies or elements that need to be clarified, in which case the SAH will contact the Core Team Representative to make any necessary changes before the application is submitted.

 After submission to ROC-O the SAH will get an email confirming the application has been received.
 The first stage is a completeness check.
 Once the application has been deemed complete a "G number" will be assigned to the file.

 If the application package is not complete, we will get notification to complete within a given date.
 If missing information is not supplied within the given time frame, the application will be returned, and the sponsor will need to submit a new, complete application.

-Once a G number is assigned, a second email will confirm completeness.
 Now, the application moves to the assessment office where the sponsoring group is assessed for capacity and a thorough settlement plan.
-IRCC wants to be sure ahas the personnel, the finances, and a practical settlement plan for the sponsorship period.
+IRCC wants to be sure a CG has the personnel, the finances, and a practical settlement plan for the sponsorship period.

-If they are approved, both the sponsor and the refugee will receive a notification (a 3rd email for the sponsors), and the information from the application forms will be entered into IRCC's data base system before the application package is sent to the appropriate visa office abroad.
-Processing times vary, and current wait times can be checked here.
+If they are approved, sponsors will generally receive notification within 6 - 8 weeks.
+At this point, information from the application forms will be entered into IRCC's data base system before the application package is sent to the appropriate visa office abroad.
+Overseas processing times vary, and current wait times can be checked here.